ryannealmes/audit_weasel/README.md

 # AuditWeasel

-AuditWeasel is meant to provide a light weight rails auditing tool.
-It provides way of auditing changes to database records.
-It works on two fields created_by_user_id and updated_by_user_id to keep track of changes made to a record.
-This of a timestamp for user changes.
+AuditWeasel is a light weight Rails auditing tool.
+It track changes to database records using two fields on a table - created_by_user_id and updated_by_user_id.
+It's sort of like a timestamp field, but for users.

-So let's say user A updates a record, the record will record user A in the created_by_user_id and updated_by_user_id fields.
-Now user B comes along and makes a change to the field, the updated_by_user_Id will change to user B.
+So let's say user A updates a record, the record will have user A in the created_by_user_id and updated_by_user_id fields.
+Now user B comes along and makes a change to the record, the updated_by_user_Id will change to user B.

 This is pretty handy if you don't want to burden your system with heavy auditing, but you do want to be able to have insight into what your users